gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The generated values for 'Language Level' are used when creating the `.ipr` and `.iml` files for a Gradle project, as well as to populate the Tooling API model that is used by IntelliJ IDEA on Gradle project import.

-#### Tooling API exposes language level on Idea model
+#### Tooling API exposes language level on IDEA model

 The `IdeaProject` and the `IdeaModule` model now exposes the Java language level via the
 <a href="javadoc/org/gradle/tooling/model/idea/IdeaProject.html#getJavaSourceSettings">`getJavaSourceSettings()`</a> method.
-IDE providers use this method to automatically determine the language level of a Idea project and its associated Modules.
+IDE providers use this method to automatically determine the language level of a IDEA project and its associated Modules.

 #### Tooling API exposes java runtime and target bytecode level on IDE models